 Restored Gustav Becker Alarm Clock

-This German alarm clock was purchased from Arlington Book Store in 1990, at a National Association of Watch & Clock Collectors Region clock show in Frederick, MD.
-The German clock manufacturer Gustav Becker made the clock in about 1863, as referenced to the clock serial number on the movement’s back plate.
-The clock's case was constructed of wood and adorned with brass castings and columns.
-The 30-hour movement's alarm contained a large bell on the inside of the back brass cover, which had a band of hearts on its perimeter.
-The back cover also contained a manufacturer's logo of an anchor topped with a crown and the letters 'GB".
-The words "Gesetzl-Geschutzt", which is similar to a U.S. patent pending mark, was stamped on the back.
-The clock had two attached winding keys on the back and an alarm-setting lever on the dial.
+The German clock manufacturer Gustav Becker made the clock in about 1863, as referenced to the clock serial number.
+The clock’s case was adorned with brass castings and columns.
+The 30-hour movement’s alarm contained a large bell on the inside of the back brass cover, which had a band of hearts on its perimeter.
+The back cover also contained a manufacturer’s logo of an anchor topped with a crown and the letters ‘GB”.
+The words “Gesetzl-Geschutzt” (German patent) are stamped on the back.
+The clock had two attached winding keys on the back, and an alarm-setting lever on the dial.

 The clock exhibited a lot of wear and neglect.
-The wooden case's finish was nearly 100% gone, and as a result the wood was very dry showing a dark gray color.
+The wooden case’s finish was mostly gone and oxidizes.
 All brass castings were in place and in good condition; the top floral finial was slightly bent.
-Most of the movement's bushings were badly worn and the clock would not run, the pin-pallet escapement showed some wear and was repairable.
+Most of the movement’s bushings were badly worn and the clock would not run, the pin-pallet escapement showed some wear and was repairable.

-All brass castings were removed from the wooden case and polished with a buffer and lacquered to prevent oxidation.
-The wooden case was sanded with a fine sandpaper to remove the graying outside surface and to expose the true wood grain.
-The case was then covered with multiple coats of shellac, and rubbed with paste waxed on steel wool and linen cloth.
-The brass castings were then attached to their respective places on the case.
+All brass castings were polished and lacquered and reattached.
+The wooden case was sanded to remove the oxidized surface and expose the true wood grain; it was finished with shellac, and rubbed with paste waxed.
 The movement was disassembled, cleaned, worn bushings replaced, adjusted and tested.
 The end result was a delightful antique alarm clock that was used for several years on the owner’s nightstand.